hamlet-io/docs/docs/welcome.md

 ## How do I use it

-Get started with Hamlet with our hands-on [Hello Hamlet](./hamlet) guide, or learn more about Hamlet with our [Foundations documentation.](../foundations/anatomy)
+Get started with Hamlet with our hands-on [getting started](getting-started/) guides, or learn more about Hamlet with our [Foundations documentation.](in-depth/foundations/anatomy)